- Pericarditis is defined as inflammation of the pericardium.

 - Parasites: Toxoplasmosis, Echinococcosis

-- Collagen diseases: Lupus, Rheumatoid Arthritis, Scleroderma, Sjogren’s
+- Collagen diseases: Lupus, rheumatoid arthritis, scleroderma, Sjogren’s syndrome

 - Congenital: absence of pericardium

-- Pain is worse when lying flat and relieved by siting forward.
+- Pain is worse when lying flat and relieved by sitting forward

-- Associated symptoms include, dyspnea, fever, tachycardia, and occasionally signs of tamponade.
+- Associated symptoms: dyspnea, fever, tachycardia, and occasionally signs of tamponade

-- Pericardial friction rub “classic/pathognomonic” finding, best heard with the patient sitting forward on end expiration
+- Pericardial friction rub is a “classic/pathognomonic” finding, best heard with the patient sitting forward on end expiration

 Diagnosis confirmed if 2 out of 4 classic features

-- Consider: Autoimmune work-up (ANA, ANCA, RF), HIV, HCV, TSH, malignancy work-up, if clinical suspicion.
+- Depending on clinical suspicion, consider any of: autoimmune work-up (ANA, ANCA, RF), HIV, HCV, TSH, malignancy work-up.

 ECG (4 Phases)